composr-ecosystem/composr/_tests/codechecker/readme.txt

  - "Missing return statement" (this is useful, but if we have like a warn_exit at the end of a function, this would trigger the error)

 PHP CodeSniffer:
  - The CQC can chain a connection to the popular PHP CodeSniffer package, for additional checks.
-These checks are more detailed, and more likely to have false positives, or positives that we choose to ignore for neater code.
+These checks are more detailed, and more likely to have false positives, or positives that we choose to ignore for neater code

+ESLint:
+ - As with PHP CodeSniffer, the CQC can chain to ESLint
+ - (We are aware JSHint exists, but we don't use it)

 Relationship with Composr
 --------------------------